avillanMty01/avillanMty01/README.md

 - 👋 Hi, I’m Alf.
 - 👀 I’m interested in coding, BnW Photography (IG: @avillanmty01)
-- 🌱 I’m currently learning anything that can give me a job.
+- 🌱 I’m currently learning anything that can get me a job.

 <!---
 avillanMty01/avillanMty01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.